brucemack/brucemack.github.io/ampersand/index.md

 around.
 I don't know how the CGNAT system works in that case.
 * This process isn't limited to cellular/CGNAT.
 It will work for calls into normal home internet connections as well.

+**NOTE:** Thanks to Allan (WA3WC) for pointing out this [ASL Enhancement Request](https://github.com/AllStarLink/ASL3/issues/130).
+It seems like there is another
+IAX2 text message "K" (for "keyed") that is potentially related to this.
+Although not implemented fully.
+If nodes could pass forward the keyed status of nodes from which audio is being received - specifically which contributing node was keyed - this could help a lot.
+The problem of converting the node number to more friendly text woudl still need to be solved, but there's likely an ASL HTTP API for that already.

 # Firewall Traversal (IPv6 Only)